C3 AI Documentation Home

 After you add missing certificates, specify the path for your certificates for Node.js.
 Certificate paths are environment variables that you must set in the shell configuration file to ensure that the server consistently uses the certificates when establishing secure connections.

-For Mac OS or Linux, run the following in your terminal to set the certificate paths, replacing <path_to_cert_chain> with the path to your certificates:
+For Mac OS or Linux, run the following in your command line to set the certificate paths.
+Replace <path_to_cert_chain> with the path to your certificates:

 Ignore certificate checks